je-moore/castor/README.md

 A React web app that allows a first respondent to answer a series of questions and returns the final score.

-Designed to iPhone 6/7/8 screen dimensions using barebones React.

 ## Structure

 <pre>